-- We have significant technology development operations in Estonia, exposing us to geopolitical risks, such as the ongoing conflict between Russia and Ukraine, that may be difficult to manage. - We must successfully use data to train our proprietary machine-learning models, and failure of our machine-learning models to operate properly or as we expect them to, could violate applicable law or cause us to inaccurately evaluate applicant information. - · Changes to the availability and permissible uses of consumer data may reduce demand for our services. - We operate in an intensely competitive market, and we may not be able to develop and maintain competitive advantages necessary to support our growth and profitability. - We must improve our operating capabilities and profitability to continue to compete successfully. - Our business is vulnerable to economic downturns and recent macroeconomic volatility has caused customers to adopt more cautious hiring practices, negatively affecting our revenue outlook. - Inflation has resulted in increased data costs, employment expenses, and interest expense under our variable rate borrowings.
-Recessionary conditions resulting from regulatory efforts to control inflation could adversely affect the global hiring market and therefore the demand for our services. - If we fail to enhance and expand our technology and services to improve efficiency and meet customer needs and preferences or if the market does not adopt our new services, our competitiveness and operating results will suffer. - Our substantial indebtedness imposes repayment obligations and restrictive covenants that may limit our ability to pursue strategic initiatives, increases in market interest rates will increase our interest expense under our credit facilities, we may not be able to generate sufficient cash flow to service all of our indebtedness, and we may not be able to refinance our existing indebtedness on favorable terms, if at all. - · We may require additional capital to support our business, which we may not be available on reasonable terms or at all. - We expect we will be required to pay approximately \$210.5 million to certain pre-IPO equityholders or their transferees for certain tax benefits over a period of approximately 12 years pursuant to the tax receivable agreement ("TRA") we entered into in connection with our initial public offering ("IPO").
+- We have significant technology development operations in Estonia, exposing us to geopolitical risks, such as the ongoing conflict between Russia and Ukraine, that may be difficult to manage. - Failure of our machine-learning models to operate properly or as we expect them to, could violate applicable law or cause us to inaccurately evaluate applicant information. - · Changes to the availability and permissible uses of personal information may reduce demand for our services. - We operate in an intensely competitive market, and we may not be able to develop and maintain competitive advantages necessary to support our growth and profitability.
+The pending acquisition of Sterling Check Corp. by First Advantage Corporation would combine two of our principal competitors into a single organization larger than HireRight and with potentially with greater resources, which could present competitive challenges. - We must improve our operating capabilities and profitability to continue to compete successfully. - Our business is vulnerable to economic downturns and recent macroeconomic volatility has caused customers to adopt more cautious hiring practices, negatively affecting our financial outlook. - Inflation has resulted in increased data costs, employment expenses, and interest expense under our variable rate borrowings.
+Recessionary conditions resulting from regulatory efforts to control inflation could adversely affect the global hiring market and therefore the demand for our services. - If we fail to enhance and expand our technology and services to improve efficiency and meet customer needs and preferences or if the market does not adopt our new services, our competitiveness and operating results will suffer. - Our substantial indebtedness imposes repayment obligations and restrictive covenants that may limit our ability to pursue strategic initiatives, increases in market interest rates will increase our interest expense under our credit facilities, we may not be able to generate sufficient cash flow to service all of our indebtedness, and we may not be able to refinance our existing indebtedness on favorable terms, if at all. - · We may require additional capital to support our business, which may not be available on reasonable terms or at all. - In February 2024, we made an initial annual payment of \$27.2 million to certain pre-IPO equityholders in respect of certain income tax benefits pursuant to the tax receivable agreement ("TRA") we entered into in connection with our initial public offering ("IPO"), and we expect to make additional annual payments to our pre-IPO equityholders and their transferees under the TRA over the next 11 years totaling approximately \$183.8 million.
 In certain cases, payments under the TRA may be accelerated or significantly exceed any actual benefits we realize in respect of the tax attributes subject to the TRA. - Failure to successfully execute our international plans will adversely affect our growth and operating results, and operating in multiple countries requires us to comply with complex and evolving legal and regulatory requirements that require investment in compliance resources and expose us to legal risk. - Fluctuations in the exchange rates of foreign currencies could result in currency transaction losses. - Investment funds managed by General Atlantic and investment funds managed by Stone Point (together, the "Principal Stockholders") may have interests that conflict with other stockholders. - If we fail to maintain effective internal control over financial reporting our investors could lose confidence in us and we might not be able to accurately report our financial results or prevent fraud. - Our operating results and stock price may be volatile.